Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Tidal features in known binaries

 We can use the period and eccentricity to calculate the pericenter, $r_p$, which is the closest point in an eccentric orbital period.
 We assume equal masses and use the mass from \cite{Berger_2020}.
 We then estimated the semi-major axis using Kepler's third law.
 Then, using the eccentricity, we can calculate the pericenter using

 Where $a$ is the semi-major axis and $e$ is the eccentricity.
 Figure \ref{fig:tidal_r_p} shows the period ratio $\frac{P_{orb}}{P_{rot}}$ vs. the pericenter distance for EBs (left) and Gaia-nss (right).
 Colors represent eccentricity, and the shapes of the points represent stability in the same way as in Figure \ref{fig:tidal_sync_p}.
-Both panels show a clear synchronization envelope, which sets a lower bound on $r_p$.
+We recognize a difference between the Gaia-nss sample and the EBs sample on low period ratios and low $r_p$ - Gaia-nss samples show a curved shape in the envelope in this regime.
+This pattern is not seen in EBs samples and can be understood as 'missing' samples due to detectability limits of Gaia-nss samples as discussed in section \ref{sec:data}.
+Regardless of their difference, both panels show a clear synchronization envelope, which sets a lower bound on $r_p$.
+This lower bound can be seen as a lower bound on the mass ratio, since our assumption of equal mass is not true.
 Similarly to Figure \ref{fig:tidal_sync_p}, both panels show a group of sub-synchronous eccentric orbits close to the envelope, and a total of four samples (three in Gaia-nss and one in EBs) with very large periods ratio ($\frac{P_{orb}}{P_{rot}} > 100$) and very small pericenter ($r_p < 0.6$ AU).
 It is known that high eccentricities can result from a hierarchical system with a distant third companion \citep{vonZeipel1910, Lidov1962, Kozai1962} Interestingly, three out of those four samples are triple-stable.
 This suggests further investigation, which is beyond the scope of this paper.
 We summarize the parameters of those four samples in Table \ref{table:r_p outliers}.

 We can better characterize the dependency of the period ratio with $r_p$ by fitting the lower envelope with a function.
 We use: